 Rectangular Table Sizes

 Recs can be easier and trickier to explain.
 The easy part: On a linear table, you need 2 feet per seat.
 So on a six-foot table, you can seat 3 on each side.
 On an eight-foot rec, you can seat 4 on each side.
-With this, guests will be straddling the legs of the table on each end.
-To advoid this, remove one seat from each side.
+With this, however, guests will be straddling the legs of the table on each end.
+To avoid this, remove one seat from each side.
 You can move that seat to the end of the table if you want.
 Pretty straightforward, right?

 Here is the tricky part: You also need to consider the width of your rec tables.
 A standard table is only 30 inches wide – barely wide enough for folks to sit on each side.
-When you consider a 10-inch dinner plate and then a few pieces of glassware as a part of the table setting, 14 inches of depth is the bare minimum you need on each side of a rec for a place setting.
+Why?
+Because when you consider a 10-inch dinner plate and then a few pieces of glassware as a part of the table setting, 14 inches of depth is the bare minimum you need on each side of a rec for a place setting.
 If your table is only 30 inches wide, that leaves about 2 inches for decor.
 What does this mean?
 This means you need to get a wider table if you plan to have a lot of decor – or food platters – in the middle of your rec dinner table.
 You can rent tables that are 36 inches wide, 42 inches wide and 48 inches wide.
 If you need to go wider than 48 inches, you can put 2 recs side by side.
 The best bet is to talk to your floral designer and your caterer to make sure you get the correct table size in place.
 And if you want to be able to seat guests at the ends of the table, err on the wider side, and make sure your decor will stop at least 14 inches from the end of the table.